hckmd/hckmd.github.io/japan-2023/tokyo-5.md

 We bought a couple of random things from a shop in Kappabashi, including some bowls and chopstick holders, but did not make any big purchases.

 We then went back to Shinjuku for the afternoon and did some shopping.
-I picked up some CDs for a band ([Special Others](http://www.specialothers.com/index.php){:target="_blank"}) who I had heard in a bathroom at the standing bar we had been to in the first week of our trip.
+I picked up some CDs for a band ([Special Others](http://www.specialothers.com/index.php){:class="text-info" target="_blank"}) who I had heard in a bathroom at the standing bar we had been to in the first week of our trip.

 After doing some shopping, we took a quick walk around the Golden Gai, as Ben hadn't been there before.
 It was quiet there and we had an early morning the next day, so we decided to not have a drink and call it a night early.